totojack/elk-logs-ingestion/README.md

 ## Logstash configuration

-You must update logstash.conf file updating your grok configuration.
+You must review logstash.conf file updating your grok configuration and other filters.

 ## Logs ingestion and visualization